Bayesian Lesion Estimation with a Structured Spike-and-Slab Prior: Discussion

+The computational tractability of our method is also facilitated by using a data augmentation approach for the probit model and an analytical approximation to estimate the parameters in the logistic function in the Bernoulli prior on the latents within the spike-and-slab distribution \citep{albert1993, Jaakkola2000}.
+For future work, switching the probit link to a logit link enables the interpretation of the spatially-varying coefficients via log-odds ratios.
+Moreover, advances in Bayesian inference for efficient posterior estimation of logistic regressions using P\'{o}lya-Gamma latent variables circumvent the approximation by \cite{Jaakkola2000} and therefore have potential for gains in accuracy and computational efficiency \citep{polson2013, durante2019}.

-Lastly, we would like to address that in our work we limit the application of BLESS to a clinical application aiming at identifying the association between age and lesion incidence.
+Lastly, we would like to address that we limit our application of BLESS to a clinical application aiming at identifying the association between age and lesion incidence in a large scale population health study, the UK Biobank.
 However, it is a well established finding in the analysis of white matter hyperintensities that age is one of the strongest predictors of lesion incidence \citep{wardlaw2013}.
-Therefore, the study of more subtle risk factors for disease poses an interesting future research direction, as for example the further exploration of the cognitive impact of cerebrovascular risk-related white matter hyperintensities \citep{veldsman2020}.
+Therefore, the study of more subtle risk factors for disease and the application of our cluster size based imaging statistics poses an interesting future research direction, as for example the further exploration of the cognitive impact of cerebrovascular risk-related white matter lesions \citep{veldsman2020}.